-The Transformative Climate Communities Program (TCC) was authorized in 2016 by Assembly Bill 2722 (authored by Assembly member Autumn Burke).
-The bill's intent is to fund the development and implementation of neighborhood-level transformative climate community plans that include multiple coordinated greenhouse gas (GHG) emissions reduction projects that provide local economic, environmental, and health benefits to disadvantaged communities.3 The program is part of California's broader suite of programs, referred to as California Climate Investments, that use revenues from the state's Cap-and-Trade Program to fund projects that reduce GHG emissions.
-TCC is novel because of three signature elements: 1) its place-based and community-driven approach toward transformation; 2) robust, holistic programming via the integration of diverse strategies; and 3) cross-sector partnerships.
-The authors of this report are not aware of such a comprehensive, community-driven, and placebased climate action program anywhere else in the world.
+THE TRANSFORMATIVE CLIMATE COMMUNITIES PROGRAM (TCC) was authorized in 2016 by Assembly Bill 2722 (authored by Assemblymember Autumn R. Burke).
+The bill's intent is to fund the development and implementation of neighborhood-level transformative climate community plans that include multiple coordinated greenhouse gas (GHG) emissions-reduction projects that provide local economic, environmental, and health benefits to disadvantaged communities.4 The program is part of California's broader suite of programs, referred to as California Climate Investments, that use revenues from the state's Cap-and-Trade Program to fund projects that reduce GHG emissions.
+TCC is novel because of three signature elements: 1) a place-based and community-driven approach toward transformation; 2) robust, holistic programming via the integration of diverse strategies; and 3) cross-sector partnerships.
+The authors of this report are not aware of such a comprehensive, community-driven, and place-based climate action program anywhere else in the world.

-AB 2722, Transformative Climate Communities.
+4AB 2722, Transformative Climate Communities.
 2016.
 Web.
 February 2017.
-Retrieved from: https://leginfo.legislature.ca.gov/ faces/billNavClient.xhtml?bill\id=201520160AB2722
+Retrieved from: https://leginfo.legislature.ca.gov/ faces/billNavClient.xhtml?bill_id=201520160AB2722

-As a place-based program, TCC requires that all grant applicants identify a project area that will be the focus of the TCC proposal.
+As a place-based program, TCC requires that all grant applicants identify a project area that will be the focus of their respective proposal.
 Proposals must be borne out of a robust community engagement process that brings together residents and stakeholders toward the development of a shared vision of how to invest TCC funds.
 The program's emphasis on comprehensive community engagement helps ensure that proposals are based on a deep understanding of a community's needs and assets, thereby maximizing the benefits that TCC dollars bring to existing residents in a selected site.

 As a holistic program, TCC integrates a wide variety of GHG-reduction strategies, such as sustainable land use, low-carbon transportation, renewable energy generation, urban greening, and waste diversion.
-With these strategies in mind, TCC grantees develop site-specific projects, such as transit-oriented affordable housing, expanded bus service, rooftop solar installations, tree planting, and food waste recovery.
+With these strategies in mind, TCC grantees develop site-specific projects, such as transit-oriented affordable housing, expanded bus service, rooftop solar installations, tree plantings, and food waste recovery.
 These GHG-reduction projects are modeled after existing California Climate Investment (CCI) project types, but TCC is novel in that it unifies them into a single, place-based initiative.
-In addition to integrating various CCI project types, TCC also requires TCC sites to incorporate crosscutting transformative plans, ensuring that TCC investment is underpinned by meaningful community engagement, provides direct economic benefits to existing residents and businesses, and enables these stakeholders to remain in their neighborhood.
-Moreover, grant recipients are expected to use TCC dollars in concert with other sources of funding that could complement the TCC investment to implement the community vision.
+In addition to integrating various CCI project types, TCC also requires sites to incorporate crosscutting transformative plans, ensuring that TCC investment is underpinned by meaningful community engagement, provides direct economic benefits to existing residents and businesses, and enables these stakeholders to remain in their neighborhood.
+Moreover, grant recipients are expected to use TCC dollars in concert with outside funding sources to achieve the community vision for the grant.

-Lastly, the program emphasizes cross-sector partnerships by requiring applicants to form a coalition of organizations that would carry out the implementation of the community vision.
-To assure that the implementation will deliver the community's vision, all applicants are required to have an oversight committee that consists of project partners, community members, and local community-based organizations.
-The diverse partnerships, robust governance, and aforementioned transformative plans help ensure transparency and accountability for the investments, all while building the capacity of communities historically underinvested in, thereby helping to reverse that trend.
+Lastly, the program emphasizes cross-sector partnerships by requiring applicants to form a coalition of organizations that is responsible for implementing the community's vision.
+To ensure that the implementation will deliver on the community's vision, all applicants are required to have an oversight committee that consists of project partners, community members, and local community-based organizations.
+Together, the diverse partnerships, robust governance structure, and aforementioned transformative plans help ensure transparency and accountability for the

+TCC investments, all while building community capacity in neighborhoods with long histories of disinvestment, thereby helping to reverse that trend.